SaaS Quick Ratio - How to Calculate it, Definition, and Benchmarks

 3. Tells you how much churn you can absorb

-You can reverse engineer the SaaS quick ratio formula to determine your worst-case churn.
-Plugging your minimum acceptable SaaS quick ratio and current growth rate into the formula, you can determine the maximum churn rate your company can absorb to maintain sustainable growth.
-If your current churn rate is higher than your result, you must reduce churn before attempting to increase MRR or ARR.Â
+Given how important growth is from a valuation standpoint, you can reverse engineer the SaaS quick ratio formula to determine your worst-case churn.
+Plugging your minimum acceptable SaaS quick ratio and targeted growth rate into the formula, you can determine the maximum churn rate your company can absorb to maintain sustainable growth.
+If your current churn rate is higher than your result, you must reduce churn before attempting to increase MRR or ARR.

 Let’s take a look at how to use these formulas.